What Is Wheated Bourbon? A Guide to the Softer Sip

 All bourbon, by law, must start with a mash bill (the grain recipe) of at least 51% corn.
 That corn provides the classic sweetness you expect from bourbon.
 After that, distillers have some creative freedom.
 Many use rye to add notes of spice, pepper, and mint.
 But for a wheated bourbon, distillers swap that spicy rye for soft red winter wheat.
 This simple change is the secret behind the spirit’s approachable and smooth profile, creating a different kind of complexity that’s less about spice and more about rich, subtle sweetness.
 It’s a style that Mary Dowling herself would have appreciated for its ingenuity—a spirit born of resilience that defies convention, much like our own wheated collection.
 This choice allows other flavors from the corn and the barrel—like caramel, vanilla, and oak—to come forward in a beautiful, rounded way.

-The Grains That Make the Cut
+The Grains That Go Into Bourbon

 Every bourbon begins with its mash bill, which is simply the mix of grains used to create it.
 While corn must be the star of the show, the supporting grains are what define a bourbon’s unique personality.
 A wheated bourbon gets its signature smooth, sweet character by replacing spicy rye with soft wheat in its mash bill.
 This isn’t just a minor tweak; it’s a foundational decision that sends the bourbon’s flavor profile in a completely different direction.
 The result is a spirit that feels softer on the palate, with a gentle sweetness that makes it incredibly inviting for both new and seasoned bourbon drinkers.

-Wheat vs. Rye: The Key Swap
+Wheat vs. Rye: The Flavor-Defining Swap

 The choice between wheat and rye is the most significant fork in the road for a bourbon’s flavor.
 Rye brings a bold, spicy character to the party, often described as having notes of black pepper, cinnamon, and mint.
 It gives the bourbon a distinct “bite” or kick.
 Wheat, on the other hand, does the opposite.
 Wheated bourbons typically result in a softer, sweeter flavor profile because wheat does not add the spicy “bite” that rye does.
 Instead, it contributes delicate, bready notes and enhances the caramel and vanilla flavors drawn from the barrel, creating a smoother, more mellow sipping experience.